Read what some our Counseling Psychology alumni have to say...

 My heart is full of gratitude for the time I spent at UBalt and the quality of education and discovery I experienced there as a student and as a person.
 Thank you. "

 therapist, Chase Brexton

-"I adore UB.
+"I adore UBalt.
 The program structure allowed me to balance full-time employment with part-time academics.
 I never felt behind or rushed during my whole time in attendance.
 When I had a rough semester, professors and administrators were constantly available as I found my way back on track.
 I cherish some of the conversations from that time and sometimes find myself quoting my professors even now.
 I tell others often how well prepared I am for the many roles I've found myself in.
-I currently work for a private practice (for another UB alum) and at a hospital; I love both roles assisting individuals with outpatient and inpatient needs.
+I currently work for a private practice (for another UBalt alum) and at a hospital; I love both roles assisting individuals with outpatient and inpatient needs.
 I'm also involved in two Maryland professional organizations, recently taking on leadership roles, after professors encouraged each of us to be more involved with the profession outside of the office.
 Without the proper guidance, I would not have taken the initiative to advocate for myself, my clients or our profession.
-My experience at UB is irreplaceable!"
+My experience at UBalt is irreplaceable!"

 -Michelle Schoonmaker, M.S.
 '12, LCPC

 behavioral health specialist, MedStar Union Memorial Hospital